Recently Found Award Flights with JetBlue TrueBlue

 TrueBlue stands out for its no-expiration policy on points and the ability to pool points with family and friends, making it a highly flexible option for travelers.
 Its integration with Amazon purchases and partnerships with other airlines for point transferability further enriches its value proposition in the competitive landscape of airline loyalty programs.

-- Changes to Blue Basic Fare Benefits: Effective March 1, 2025, Mosaic members traveling on Blue Basic fares will no longer be eligible for complimentary Even More Space seats, preferred seat selection, or same-day flight changes.
-This adjustment encourages members to book higher fare classes to fully utilize their elite benefits.
+- Changes to Blue Basic Fare Benefits: Effective March 1, 2025, Mosaic members traveling on Blue Basic fares are no longer eligible for complimentary Even More Space seats, preferred seat selection, or same-day flight changes.

-- Enhanced Move to Mint Upgrades: Mosaic 4 members will have increased opportunities to earn Move to Mint upgrade certificates.
-After reaching 250 tiles, members will receive an additional two certificates for every subsequent 100 tiles earned, with no cap on the total number of certificates.
-This change allows frequent flyers greater access to JetBlue's premium Mint service.
+- Enhanced Move to Mint Upgrades: Mosaic 4 members can earn Move to Mint upgrade certificates with no cap.
+After reaching 250 tiles, members receive two additional certificates for every subsequent 100 tiles earned.

 How many TrueBlue Points for a flight?